MighTy-Weaver/COVID19-NER/README.md

 ## 1. BERT Classfication
 By fine-tuning the pretrained BERT model from `HuggingFace`, I embedded all the words and use the provided BERT classification model to do the named entity recognition on the test set.
+Details can be found at: https://huggingface.co/transformers/model_doc/bert.html

 The models are saved at the `./models/` and the results are saved at `./results/`